User-Specific Knowledge Graphs to Support Queries and Predictions

 - The user-specific content can be associated with a user of one or more computer services

-- That user-specific content is processed using one or more parsers to identify one or more entities and one or more relationships between those entities
+- User-specific content is processed with one or more parsers to identify one or more entities and one or more relationships between those entities

 - A parser being specific to a schema, and the one or more entities and the one or more relationships between entities being identified based on the schema